anzecesar/sbt-start-script/README.md

 ## Staging tests

 This plugin creates a script to run tests, similar to above described start script.
 To stage tests run `test:stage`.
+This creates a `target/test` script that invokes scalatest Runner.

 ## Details